England Roller Hockey: History and development

 Roller hockey, originally called "rink hockey," was established in 1896, making it one of the oldest sports recognised associations.
 It consisted of 10 men on each side, and the first roller hockey games were played with a tennis ball and ordinary walking sticks, or sometimes even old umbrella handles.

 During the infancy of the game, the sport built up very rapidly, with many teams starting in the London area.
 New associations were created for the southern and the northern parts of the country.
 Whilst roller hockey is still a minority sport throughout the world, it has been developed by many European countries into a well-paid, professional sport.
 In England, though, after its promising start, roller hockey has declined.
 Its number of registered players increase in line with the skating trend.

-Aside from the professional coaching director, Carlos Amaral, the association is entirely amateur.
+Aside from the professional development director, Carlos Amaral, the association is entirely amateur.
 The England roller hockey team has been a FIRS World Championship winner twice (in 1936 and 1939, when the championships were also contested as the European Championships) and CERH European Championship winner 12 times.
 The national teams take part in U17, U20, Men's and Women's competitions both in Europe and at the World Roller Games, organised by World Skate.

 The major competition in English roller hockey is the NRHA Premier League, which has seen both Southsea RHC and Herne Bay United dominate in previous decades.
 The secondary tournament in England is the National Cup (seniors), in which Herne Bay RHC holds the record for most wins.

 The NRHA is divided into three regions: Northern Counties (NCRHA), Eastern Counties (ECRHA) and South Eastern Counties (SECRHA).